BuildingLogiX/DataLynX/docs/admin/security-users.md

 - Role-based UI permissions
 - Ability to create, edit, and delete users
 - Logging for authentication and access events
-- Recommended HTTPS usage for secure networks
+- Network access restrictions for secure environments

 Security in DataLynX is intentionally lightweight but robust enough for operational environments.